 Between June and August 2022 availability has been slightly below warranted levels.
 The cause of this unavailability is unclear as the Operator has not submitted unscheduled maintenance reports.
 The Operator has indicated that the availability of the power plant was mainly affected by load shedding.
-Harmattan recommends that the Operator submit the unscheduled maintenance reports for the site to confirm this.
+Harmattan recommends that the Operator submit the unscheduled maintenance and outage reports for the site to confirm this.